aheritianad/kivy-tictactoe/readme.md

 ## **Next plan ?**

 - [x] ~~My next plan is to implement a reinforcement learning model from scratch to allow cpu to play on its own.~~
-- [ ] It seems that the model plays offensive only.
-I will train it to play against myself after against itself when I have time for that.
+- [x] ~~It seems that the model plays offensive only.
+I will train it to play against myself after against itself when I have time for that.~~
+- [ ] Still thinking on what's next...

 ## **How to use it?**